 “The best thing [we] can do is to teach children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning.” -Carol Dweck

 This mindset has strengthened Jennifer’s belief in student-led goal setting and learning.
-Giving students ownership over the learning process grants them opportunities to build confidence, experience productive struggle, and take risks that would not normally be offered to them in a typical classroom environment.
+Giving students ownership over the learning process grants them opportunities to build confidence and take risks that would not normally be offered to them in a typical classroom environment.
 Jennifer holds a B.A. in Psychology from Western Kentucky University and a Master of Arts in Teaching degree from the University of Memphis.
-She has worked with gifted and high achieving students in both private and public school settings for the past 12 years, and she is passionate about creating learning environments that foster curiosity, wonder, and creativity.
+She has worked with gifted and high achieving students in both private and public school settings for the past 13 years, and she is passionate about creating learning environments that foster curiosity, wonder, and creativity.
 Jennifer lives in Collierville with her husband.

 Claire van Drimmelen – Lead Guide, Wonder Studio

-As the mother of three gifted children, Claire devoted the last ten years to learning about how to best meet their academic and social/ emotional needs.
+As the mother of three gifted children, Claire devoted the last eleven years to learning about how to best meet their academic and social/ emotional needs.
 She is passionate about creating early childhood learning experiences that allow children to wonder, explore, and create.
 Following a mindset of discovery, project-based learning, critical thinking, and curiosity, Claire spear-headed a curriculum change for her church Sunday school to a Montessori-based program called Catechesis of the Good Shepherd.
-Over the past six years, Claire has enjoyed teaching and assisting in the leadership of this program, partnering with parents, teachers, and students to create a joyful student experience.
-She is thrilled to combine her passion, expertise, and experience to launch Mid-South Gifted Academy’s Wonder Studio.
+Over the past seven years, Claire has enjoyed teaching and assisting in the leadership of this program, partnering with parents, teachers, and students to create a joyful student experience.
+Claire’s passion, expertise, and experience make her the perfect lead guide for Mid-South Gifted Academy’s Wonder Studio.

 Karen Mills – Social/ Emotional Learning Coach and Lead Guide